Drifters (1929 film)

-Drifters (1929) is silent documentary film by John Grierson, his first and only personal film.
+Drifters is a 1929 silent documentary film by John Grierson, his first and only "personal" film.

 It tells the story of Britain's North Sea herring fishery.
 The film's style has been described as being a "response to avant-garde, Modernist films, adopting formal techniques such as montage – constructive editing emphasising the rhythmic juxtaposition of images – but also aimed to make a socially directed commentary on its subject" (Tate Gallery: Liverpool 2006).
 The film was successful both critically and commercially and helped kick off Grierson's documentary film movement.
 This film also showed that Grierson was not afraid to alter reality slightly in order to have his vision shown.
-For example, when the boat he was on returned without a catch he bought another boats catch and tried to fake it.
+For example, when the boat he was on returned without a catch he bought another boat's catch and tried to fake it.
 He ended up scrapping that film as it was not authentic enough.

 Release

 The film was shown alongside Battleship Potemkins premiere in London.